Vedanta – A Valid Means of Knowledge

 2) The Fundamental Problem

 3) What Do You Want?
-Freedom from limitation.
+We all want freedom from limitation and inadequacy.

 - The Four Pursuits (Purusharthas) or human goals – security (artha), pleasure (kama), virtue (dharma) and freedom (moksha).

 - The first three pursuits are really iterations of a fourth pursuit – the desire for freedom (moksha) from limitation.
-With security, I am seeking freedom from insecurity, with pleasure I am seeking freedom from feelings of lack and with virtue, I desire not to feel unworthy or bad.
+With security, I am seeking freedom from insecurity, with pleasure I am seeking freedom from feelings of lack or boredom, and with virtue, I wish to be free of feelings of unworthiness, shame and guilt.

 4) Happiness is Not in Objects